wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.6 - 2014/01/27 =
+* Feature - Upgraded for 100% compatibility with WooCommerce Version 2.1 with backward compatibility to Version 2.0
+* Feature - Added all required code so plugin can work with WooCommerce Version 2.1 refactored code.
+* Tweak - Set priority to 31 for add_action( 'add_meta_boxes' , ... ) to override the gallery box of WooCommerce Version 2.1
+* Tweak - Added description text to the top of each Pro Version yellow border section
+* Tweak - All switch text to show as Uppercase.
+* Tweak - Tested for compatibility with WordPress version 3.8.1
+* Tweak - Full WP_DEBUG ran, all uncaught exceptions, errors, warnings, notices and php strict standard notices fixed.

 = 1.2.5.6 - 2013/12/18 =
 * Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.